-While some level of visitor accommodation would be acceptable in principle, the current proposal is excessive in scale and would have an adverse impact on the character of the existing building and of the area.
+The scale and form of the development are reserved matters.
+While some level of visitor accommodation would be acceptable in principle, the illustrative plans suggest a proposal which is excessive in scale and would have an adverse impact on the character of the existing building and of the area.
+Should outline permission be granted, the scale of the proposal would therefore need to be substantially reduced for reserved matter approval to be granted.
 The site is within Flood Zone 3a where development is permitted only if it passes the exceptions test, which due to the lack of substantive information, this proposal does not do.
 It has not been demonstrated that protected species and biodiversity will not be harmed.
-The rail expansion corridor has not been protected.
 The development therefore does not comply with the development plan, specifically policies CS3, CS4, CS5, CS12 and CS22 of the Core Strategy and policies DM1, DM8, DM10, DM55, DM57 and DM32.

 Substantive information about benefits to the rural economy has not been provided, and hence the economic benefits can be accorded only limited weight.
-Although the highways and neighbour impacts have been found to be acceptable, this is an absence of harm rather than a benefit of the scheme.
+Although the highway and neighbour impacts have been found to be acceptable, this is an absence of harm rather than a benefit of the scheme.
 On balance, therefore, the application is recommended for refusal.